YichengJ25/IS-477-Project/StatusReport.md

 - Workflow automation
 - Reproducibility documentation

-These steps will build directly on the integrated dataset I prepared.
+These steps will build directly on the integrated dataset Yicheng prepared.

 ---

-## 6. Total Word Count
-(Approximately 1500 words)